pwilson90/EU4Stats/Countries/Readme.md

-# Text files for each tag will be created in this directory.
+Individual text files for each tag will be created in this folder.